ramneekkaur05/FullStack_II/EXP 9/README.md

-# 🔐 Spring Security + JWT Authentication Demo
+# 🔐 Spring Security + JWT Authentication

 This project demonstrates how to implement authentication and authorization using Spring Security and JSON Web Tokens (JWT) in a RESTful API.